Find out who your users are, what they’re trying to do and how your content can support them.

 - an audit of what content is already available and how it’s being accessed by users

-Once you have gathered and analysed all your evidence, you can write user needs and user stories.
+Once you’ve gathered and analysed all your evidence, you can write user needs and user stories.
 These will make sure any content items you produce are user centred.

 User needs and user stories will help you put together a content plan to share with stakeholders and validate with your users.